Why Screen for Colorectal Cancer?

 Facts about Colon Cancer Screenings

 A colonoscopy is an exam that checks for abnormalities of your large intestine (particularly the colon) and rectum.
-Due to an increase in the number of people under 50 who are diagnosed with colon cancer, the American Cancer Society recommends that men and women should begin colon screening at age 45.
-Please check with your insurance provider to see what services are covered for you.
+If you’re 45 or older, it’s time to get screened.
+And if you have a family history of colorectal cancer, talk to your doctor about getting screened even earlier.
 If you’ve been putting off this necessary screening, now might be the time to reconsider.

 By downloading this infographic, you’ll learn: